Aarsh2001/OmniTrack/README.md

 4. **Testing Hypotheses**:
    The `test_hypothesis.ipynb` notebook integrates the tangent projector logic for inference testing on edge cases.

+## References

+This work heavily relies on the following research and repository codes:

+- Gao, Shenyuan, et al. *"AiATrack: Attention in Attention for Transformer Visual Tracking."* European Conference on Computer Vision.
+Springer, 2022.
+- Huang, Huajian, et al. *"360VOT: A New Benchmark Dataset for Omnidirectional Visual Object Tracking."* Proceedings of the IEEE/CVF International Conference on Computer Vision (ICCV), 2023.
+- Su, Yu-Chuan, and Kristen Grauman. *"Kernel Transformer Networks for Compact Spherical Convolution."* Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2019.

 ## Future Work

 The `SphereProjection.ipynb` notebook outlines a potential future direction involving the Kernel Transformer network training pipeline, evaluating its performance on the 360VOT train set.